dullj/as_reformulator/README.md

 An ArchivesSpace plugin that supports customizing forms by hiding and reordering fields and sections and setting default values for fields.

-Developed by Hudson Molonglo in collaboration with GAIA Resources and Recordkeeping Innovation as part of the Queensland State Archives Digital Archiving Program project.
+Developed by Hudson Molonglo in collaboration with Gaia Resources and Recordkeeping Innovation as part of the Queensland State Archives Digital Archiving Program project.